mmbman/Katagiri/1982-11-17-Blue-Cliff-Record-Case-34.md

 > Yang Shan said, “Did you visit Five Elders Peak?”
 >
 >> He uses the wind to fan the fire.
 How could he have ever passed it by?

-Yang Shan said, “Did you visit Five Elders Peak?”
-The note for this says, “He uses the wind to fan the fire.
-How could he have ever passed it by?”

 “He uses the wind to fan the fire” means it’s not a special technique to find the truthful man, so-called artist, so-called dancer.
 No, particular things aren’t necessary.
 It’s pretty easy to find [...] the truthful man of dance; it is just like fanning a fire with wind.